cfe-lab/MiCall/docs/admin.md

+---
-# Admin Tasks for the MiCall Pipeline #
+title: Admin Tasks for the MiCall Pipeline
+subtitle:
+---

 ## The MiCall Monitor ##

 MiCall Monitor (or just Monitor) handles the automated processing of new MiSeq data